spences10/scottspence.com/posts/spreading-the-jamstack.md

 first blog.
 But I could only run it on Cloud9 because I couldn't get Ruby running on my computer. 😅

-Hugo uses Go, <Sarcasm fontWeight="700">but where's the JavaScript!!?!1</Sarcasm> see this is where the [name change] comes in where there's no hard fast rules on the technologies that make up a jamstack site.
+Hugo uses Go, <Sarcasm sarky="but where's the JavaScript!!?!1" /> see this is where the [name change] comes in where there's no hard fast rules on the technologies that make up a jamstack site.

 ## Jamstack core philosophy